thisismypassport/shrinko8/README.md

 When using `--minify` without `--minify-safe-only`, Shrinko8 makes - by default - some assumptions about your cart:

+* Renaming assumptions: (`--rename-safe-only` also disables them):
     * Your cart doesn't mix identifiers and strings when indexing tables or _ENV.
-(E.g. it doesn't access both `some_table.x` and `some_table["x"]`)
+(E.g. it doesn't access both `some_table.x` and `some_table["x"]`).
     * Your cart does not use _ENV (except for some simple cases)

-TODO: cannot reassign builtins via _ENV
-TODO: metamethod stuff
+* Reordering assumptions: (Only active under `--focus-tokens`; `--reorder-safe-only` also disables them; these are complex to describe but hard to break):
+    * Your cart does not implicitly access freshly-assigned variables or table members inside meta-methods.
+(See example [here](#prevent-merging-of-specific-statements))
+    * Your cart does not implicitly access freshly-assigned variables or table members inside builtins overridden via _ENV.

-These assumptions allow it to freely rename identifiers used to index tables.
+These assumptions allow it - for example - to freely rename identifiers used to index tables.

 If these assumptions don't hold, the minified cart won't work properly, e.g: